DEV Community

 Enter fullscreen mode Exit fullscreen mode

-At this stage, everything was pretty simple.
+At this stage, everything was quite simple.
 I had a circle, some rotated spans of text and rays in between them.
 But in order to highlight a sector I needed to draw its precise shape.

 The first thing I needed to calculate was the sector height based on the angle between its boundaries and the radius.
 The formula for the distance between two points on a circle, given the radius and angle, is: